Henry Kirby Taylor: Texas Arlington

 Taylor was president of the Arlington Training School from 1913 to 1916 which became the Arlington Military Academy.
 Prior to his arrival it was the Carlisle Military Academy and he was attracted to the school because his son-in-law Josiah Jernigan Godbey as head master.

 Taylor left the school to join the faculty at Texas Women's University and later Southern Methodist University.
-He died in Arlington on January 21, 1934 and is buried in Shannon Rose Hill Memorial Park Fort Worth, Texas.
+He died in Arlington on January 21, 1934.